laurenpenn/Website/content/plugins/podpress/readme.txt

 = How can I set a post specific license and license URL? =

 Define two custom field per post.
-One with the name <strong>podcast_episode_license_name</strong> and the name of the license as the value and one custom field with then name <strong>podcast_episode_license_url</strong> and the URL to the full license text.
+One with the name **podcast_episode_license_name** and the name of the license as the value and one custom field with then name **podcast_episode_license_url** and the URL to the full license text.
 It is necessary to define at least the URL.
 If the name is not defined then the name will be the URL.

 = I have a post and have added two (or more) media files via podPress.
 Why is it not possible to mark them all for the usage in a RSS Feed? =